TheFrug/Seekers-of-New-Tiena/_World/___NPCs/Unseelie Court/Flint Reverie.md

 - **Age:**
 - **Occupation/Class:**
 - **Affiliation:** [[Seelie]] (past), [[Unseelie Court]] (current)
-- **Alignment:** Chaotic Neutral
+- **Alignment:** Chaotic Neutral, Evil-ish
 - **Appearance:**
-	- Past: Dark, slicked-back hair, a sharp, angular face, freckles, and sky-blue wings like a butterfly's.
+	- Past: Dark, slicked-back hair, a handsome, angular face, freckles, and sky-blue wings like a butterfly's.
 	- Present: Dark hair, now tied into a top-knot embellished with a headpiece to depict his status.
 Sharp face, but now slightly wrinkled with stress

 ## Summary